sjml/dungen/docs/notes.md

 ## TODO
 1. HLVM registers (C <-> Lua)
-    - ints, floats, strings, tiles, tilesets?
+    - ints, floats, strings, tiles, tilesets
 2. font rendering (C + Lua invoking)
+    - just use easy_font for now; pull in truetype later when we feel like getting fancy
+3. More declarative approach to coloring/rendering
+    - have render resolver that is the only thing to apply colors
+    - something akin to CSS (but hopefully less complicated)
-3. pathfinding (in Lua?)
+4. pathfinding (in Lua?)
-4. constraint solver (in Lua?)
+5. constraint solver (in Lua?)
-5. choice presentation (tiles, die rolls)
+6. choice presentation (tiles, die rolls)
     - means some kind of UI description from Lua, plus "wait for it" where VM stops processing momentarily
-6. HLVM exceptions (C + Lua invoking)
+7. HLVM exceptions (C + Lua invoking)
-7. player choice to overrule random tiles or die rolls (in Lua?)
+8. player choice to overrule random tiles or die rolls (in Lua?)

 ## Horizon
 * replace existing string split/munging code with SDS